Phone: +1 512 232 1782

 Control of Lateral Stability during Unilateral Ground Support Perturbation in Older Adults.

-Using treadmill oscillation to promote weight transfer during walking.
+We explore the feasibility and effectiveness of using treadmill oscillation to promote weight transfer during walking.

 Portable audiovisual biofeedback system to improve weight bearing during walking